2019 Educational Scholarship Application

 3. Letter of application addressed to the Scholarship Committee.
 The letter should contain a brief explanation of career goals and biographical (background) information, including school & community activities.

-4. Two (2) letters of recommendation from your choice of high school teachers, administrators, counselors, employers, or individuals with significant knowledge of your experience and involvement.
+4. Two (2) letters of recommendation (see attached form that must be completed) from your choice of high school teachers, administrators, counselors, employers, or individuals with significant knowledge of your experience and involvement.
 These must be current signed letters of recommendations.

 5. An official and recent high school or college transcript with cumulative grade point average.